Stryker Interview Questions & Reviews

 Very Difficult Interview

-I applied through a recruiter and the process took 2 months - interviewed at Stryker in March 2013.
+I applied through a recruiter and the process took 2 months - interviewed at Stryker.

-I applied through an employee referral and the process took 2+ weeks - interviewed at Stryker in January 2014.
+I applied through a recruiter and the process took 1 week - interviewed at Stryker in April 2014.

 Very Difficult Interview